Ireland v England, Rugby World Cup 2023 warm-up: When is it and how to watch on TV

 How to watch on TV

-England’s World Cup warm-up fixtures will be exclusively broadcast in the UK on Amazon Prime.
+England’s World Cup warm-up fixtures are being exclusively broadcast in the UK on Amazon Prime.

 Amazon Prime Video membership starts at £5.99 a month.
 Alternatively, the streaming platform offers a free 30-day trial of its full £8.99 a month package, which comes with other benefits including free Amazon delivery.
 This can be cancelled at any time.